How do I register for the Eureka Stair Climb?

 For large teams - due to limited numbers for each starting wave, we can not guarantee that all of you will be able to climb in the same wave.
 We recommend that all team members sign up the same day, to have the best chance to be in the same start wave.

 Is fundraising compulsory?

 The simplae answer is Yes.
-By registering for the Eureka Stair Climb, you pledge to raise a minimum amount of $50, in support of The Fred Hollows Foundation to help in their sight restoring work.
+By registering for the Eureka Stair Climb, you agree to raise a minimum amount of $50, in support of The Fred Hollows Foundation to help in their sight restoring work.
 Please note this is in addition to your registration fee.

 What happens if I don’t reach my fundraising target?